usecure Terms of Service

 1.6 Unless the context otherwise requires, a reference to one gender shall include a reference to the other genders.

-1.7 A reference to a statute or statutory provision is a reference to it as it is in force as at the date of this agreement.
+1.7 A reference to a statute or statutory provision is a reference to it as amended, extended or re-enacted from time to time.

-1.8 A reference to a statute or statutory provision shall include all subordinate legislation made as at the date of this agreement under that statute or statutory provision.
+1.8 A reference to a statute or statutory provision shall include all subordinate legislation made from time to time under that statute or statutory provision.

-1.9 A reference to writing or written includes faxes and email.
+1.9 A reference to writing or written includes email.

-2.1 Subject to the Customer purchasing the User Subscriptions in accordance the Supplier hereby grants to the Customer a non-exclusive, non-transferable right to permit the Authorised Users to use the Services and the Documentation during the Subscription Term solely for Customer's internal business operations.
+2.2 Subject to the Customer paying the Subscription Fees and complying with the terms and conditions of this Agreement, the Supplier hereby grants to the Customer a non-exclusive, non-transferable, non-sublicensable right, during the Subscription Term, to permit the Authorised Users to access and use the Services solely for Customer's internal business operations.

 3 Additional user subscriptions